 The enjoyment I got from eating used to embarrass me.
 Not because I didn’t like enjoying food, but because I felt guilty with how uncontrollable that enjoyment seemed to be.
 I alternated between handling my “feelings” for food, and reveling in them.
 Feeling guilty, indulging, and then feeling resolute again.
 Sometimes I didn’t mind bingeing because I felt so motivated to return to “being good” when it was over.

 There was this state I was supposed to achieve where food was fuel, yet also enjoyable, but nothing was ever really out of control.
 This Utopia I was envisioning was possible (because fitness people said so!), but how could I get there?
 I would hold lectures with myself; “It’s JUST food.
 I should.
 I should….”

 And knowing it was just food made it worse.
 Sugar, sugar, sugar.
-I felt justified that it was Carbs’ and Sugar’s fault the more I read popular arguments and advice on diet.
+I felt justified that it was Carbs’ and Sugar’s fault the more I read popular or well-marketed arguments and advice on diet.

 I was just addicted, right?
 “Sugar turns on the same areas of my brain as drugs.”
 My taste buds had been corrupted.
 It wasn’t just the food, it was more.
-Every argument for chemicals, processing, modern agriculture, big business, huge food corporations and their marketing, insulin resistance, “sugar” genes, etc., took on greater importance.
+Every argument for chemicals, processing, modern agriculture, big business, huge food corporations and their marketing, insulin resistance, “sugar” genes, etc., took on greater importance in my confused brain.

 These arguments shored up my convictions (confirmation bias anyone?) that there was “something” to sugar that was more devious than innocent little peanut butter cups sitting sweetly on the gas station shelf, minding their own business and not trying to TEMPT ME INTO SINNING!
 If I could just get rid of this “sugar addiction” and these cravings, the world would be right again!